Predmestje: 1977–1982

 Predmestje was formed in Ljubljana in 1977 by Peter Gruden (guitar, vocals), Andrej Pompe (keyboards), Aleksander Malahovsky (saxophone), Gabriel Lah (bass guitar) and Janez Hvale (drums).
 During the same year, the band released their debut jazz rock-oriented album, Brez naslov (Untitled), produced by Deče Žgur, through PGP-RTB.
 Most of the tracks on the album were instrumentals, and several tracks featured Gruden and Pompe on vocals.
-During the same year, the band won the Best Song Award on the Rock Evening of the Slovenska popevka (Slovenian Song) festival for their song "Mala nočna kronika" ("A Little Night Chronicle").
+During the same year, the band won the Best Song Award on the Rock Evening of the Slovenska popevka festival for their song "Mala nočna kronika" ("A Little Night Chronicle").

 In 1979 the band released their second studio album, Danes, včeraj in...
 (Today, Yesterday And...), produced by Jovan Adamov.
 The album featured new members Lado Jakša (saxophone), formerly of the band Sončna Pot (Sun Path), and Toni Dimnik (drums), formerly of the band Oko.
 All the songs on the album were written by Gruden and Pompe, and the album featured percussionist Uroš Šećerov as guest.

 After the release of Danes, včeraj in..., the second lineup of the band split up.
 Andrej Pompe, remaining the sole original member, gathered a group of musicians who previously performed with another Ljubljana-based jazz rock band, Izvir.
 The new Predmestje lineup consisted of Andrej Pompe, vocalist and percussionist Marko Bitenc, guitarist Slavko Lebar, bass guitarist Marjan Lebar and drummer Andrej Petković.
 The new lineup recorded the album Hazard, produced by Čarli Novak and Braco Doblekar and released in 1980.
 The album featured similar jazz rock sound as their previous releases, with saxophonist Jernej Podboj as guest musician.
 After the album release, Predmestje often performed with singer Neca Falk as her backing band.